megancoyle/puzzle-me-pictures/README.md

 ## Unsolved Problems/Next Steps
 * Make the puzzle pieces jigsaw-shaped instead of rectangles
-* Add user roles, regular users and admins
-* Add ability for regular users to delete/edit only what they've created
 * Add the ability to favorite puzzles and add view that shows a user's favorites
+* Add view where user can see all the puzzles that they've created
 * Ability for users to exclude puzzles from the main layout view
 * Make puzzle functionality mobile-friendly
 * On completing a puzzle, add button that automatically downloads the image for the user